The ALOP RTG Team

 Christina Müller studied Business Mathematics at Ulm University and Trier University.
 After receiving her M.Sc. in 2014 she started working as a scientific assistant at the Department of Biogeography at Trier University.
 Her Phd project is a joint work between the research group of Prof. Dr. Sachs (Numerics) and the research group of Prof. Dr. Veith (Biogeography).
 In 2016 she joined the RTG on Algorithmic Optimization as an Associate Member.

 Mohammad Asim Nomani was born in Lucknow (Rudauli), India.
-He received his degree B.Sc.
-(Hons.) in Statistics in 2012 and M.Sc in Operations Research in 2014 both from Aligarh Muslim University, India.
-After that, Mr. Nomani joined the Aligarh Muslim University as a PhD student where he was working on the Multi criteria decision making models for the supply chain management and sustainable development.
-Mr. Nomani joined the ALOP since September, 2016.
-In ALOP, he is working on the Multi criteria decision analysis with application to Survey Statistics.
+He received his bachelor degree in Statistics in 2012 and master’s in Operations Research from Aligarh Muslim University, India.
+Mr. Nomani joined the ALOP since September 2016.
+His area of research is Multi-criteria optimization with application to Survey Statistics.

 Ekkehard Sachs was born in Frankfurt (Main), where he also started his studies in Mathematics.
 He obtained in 1972 a Diploma from the RWTH Aachen and in 1975 a doctoral degree from the Technical University Darmstadt, where he also finished his habilitation in 1980.
 He served as an assistant professor at the Technische Universität Berlin from 1979 until 1982 and as assistant and associate professor from 1982 until 1986 at the North Carolina State University.
 He held full professor positions at the Universität Trier from 1982 until 2015 and at Virginia Tech from 2000 until 2008.
 Since 2015 he is a senior research professor at the Universität Trier.